Web SDK Documentation

 Initialize the SDK with your API key and any desired configuration options:

-ours('init', '<ours web api key>', {
+ours("init", "<ours web api key>", {

 // Optional configuration

-user_id: '<custom user id>', // Provide your own user ID
+user_id: "<custom user id>", // Optional: Provide your own user ID

-custom_domain: 'example.com', // Set a custom domain for cookie storage
+custom_domain: "https://metrics.example.com", // Optional: Set a custom domain

 track_web_events: true, // Enable automatic web event tracking

-default_event_properties: { // Set default event_properties to include on every event
+// Set default event_properties to include on every event

 // Your default event properties